Share with other opera friends!

 How's your summer reading list?
-Here in Rochester, summer usually continues being balmy through September, so I thought it might not be too late to offer some summer reading selections: opera style!
+I'd like to offer some summer vacation reading selections: opera style!

 Most of these are easily found for free on Ibooks (There is so much available for free that I rarely buy books- mainly these are older works but that works fine for opera fans!)